mansenfranzen/autodoc_pydantic/docs/source/users/configuration.rst

    .. hint::

-      Enabling this option will automatically interact with the following configurations while replacing the field name with the field alias:
+      Enabling this option will automatically interact with the following configurations by replacing the field name with the field alias:

       - :ref:`model-show-field-summary <autodoc_pydantic_model_show_field_summary>`
       - :ref:`model-show-validator-summary <autodoc_pydantic_model_show_validator_summary>`